 The Elements of Statistical Learning - Another valuable statistics text that covers just about everything you might want to know, and then some (it’s over 750 pages long).
 Make sure you get the most updated version of the book from here (as of this writing, that’s the 2017 edition.

 Data Mining and Analysis - This Cambridge University Press text will take you deep into the statistics and algorithms used for various types of data analysis.

-If you do find any of these books valuable, we suggest that you attempt to purchase them, directly from the author if possible.
-It’s always good to reward the folks who are giving away great learning content for free, and many of these books are available in alternative formats or in print if you’re willing to pay.
+If you do find any of these books valuable, we do suggest that you attempt to purchase them, via the author’s site if possible.
+It’s always good to reward folks who are giving away great learning content for free, and many of these books are available in alternative formats or in print if you’re willing to pay.

 Remember, also, that this is just the tip of the iceberg when it comes to free data science ebooks.
 There are hundreds more out there.
 We’ll be updating this article from time to time when we find new free books we like, but if you know of a great one that isn’t listed here, drop us a line at hello [at] dataquest.io and maybe we’ll add it to the list!